Free Consultation

 In some cases, the injuries sustained in a car accident can lead to a permanent disability.
 In all the above instances, it is important to seek financial compensation to help cover the costs of ongoing medical care or the prior, current, and future costs involved in recovery.

-While a major accident often leads to more severe injuries and care, that does not mean some minor accidents may not cause injuries that end up being severe.
+While a major accident often leads to more severe injuries and care, that does not mean some minor accidents may not cause severe injuries.
 That is why you need to see a doctor and document everything that has occurred, whether it is a serious or minor crash.

 Whiplash, for example, is a common injury that can be sustained in even minor fender-bender accidents.
 While the symptoms of whiplash may resolve themselves within a few weeks or months, some people may experience chronic pain and stiffness for years after the accident.